+Thoughtful consideration of future land uses and their supported activities helps communities develop in a way that minimizes or avoids conflict between incompatible uses.
 Coordination with Texas A&M University-San Antonio should continue in order to align the planning and development of campus activity anchors with the uses of surrounding properties.
 The Light Industrial land use designation is used to create transitional buffers between more intense industrial and freight uses associated with the TMMTX plant and the residential, commercial, and educational uses further north.
-An overlay zoning district should be developed to further refine the type and intensity of land uses most appropriate near Mauermann Road.